 Uniform, Equipment, & Fleet Unit

 Uniform, Equipment and Fleet Management is responsible for all uniform and police equipment required by officers to perform their jobs as well as management of the Department's fleet of vehicles.
-The vehicles in the fleet include marked and unmarked police vehicles, vehicles for specialty units (SWAT, USART, Forensic Unit, etc.) and Animal Control, Motorcycles, and other motorized equipment (such as Police Boats).
+The vehicles within the fleet include marked and unmarked police vehicles, vehicles for specialty units (SWAT, USART, Forensic Unit, etc.) and Animal Control, Motorcycles, and other motorized equipment (such as Police Boats).
 The Fleet of vehicles is driven over four million miles annually.

-Property & Evidence Unit
+Forensic/Property & Evidence Unit

 Public Safety & Emergency Communications (PSEC)

-The Emergency Communications Center (ECC) is the 911 answering point for citizens and visitors to the City of Chesapeake, Virginia needing assistance from Police, Fire, Emergency Medical and/or Animal Control Services in emergency and non-emergency situations.
+The Emergency Communications Center (ECC) is the 911 answering point for citizens and visitors in the City of Chesapeake, Virginia needing assistance from Police, Fire, Emergency Medical and/or Animal Control Services in emergency and non-emergency situations.
 All public safety personnel are dispatched and tracked by Emergency Communications personnel.

 Ethics & Conduct Unit